 In December 2015 the FMCSA issued its final rule on Electronic Logging Devices.
-Commonly known as the ELD Mandate, this rule dictates that all commercial drivers who are required to keep Hours of Service logs today will be required to switch to Electronic Logs over the next several years.
+Commonly known as the ELD Mandate, this rule dictates that almost all commercial drivers who are required to keep Hours of Service logs are now required to use electronic logs.
 The rule itself is over 500 pages long, so we will hit the most important highlights here.
 We’ll start with the short version, and then get into more detail below…

 THE SHORT VERSION

-- Every driver who is currently required to keep Hours of Service logs must switch to ELDs (with a few rare exceptions, see below).
+- Every driver who is currently required to keep Hours of Service logs must now use ELDs (with a few rare exceptions, see below).
 There is no exception for small fleets or independent drivers.

-- Fleets using paper logs must switch to ELD by December 2017
+- Fleets using paper logs must switch to ELDs by December 2017

-- Fleets using an existing AOBRD version of electronic logs will have until December 2019 to update to an ELD standards compliant system.
-This includes fleets that switch to an AOBRD system between now and December 2017.
+- Fleets using an existing AOBRD version of electronic logs will have until December 2019 to update to an ELD compliant system.

 - ELDs are required to connect to the vehicle’s ECM and automatically detect motion and log Driving time.

-- Drivers and fleets running paper logs have to be completely switched to ELDs by December 18, 2017.
+- Drivers and fleets who were running paper logs have to be completely switched to ELDs by December 18, 2017.

-- Those already using an existing electronic log system under the current regulations (known as AOBRDs) will be given an extra 2 years, and will not have to upgrade to ELD compliant devices until December 16, 2019
+- Those who were already using an existing electronic log system under the previous regulations (known as AOBRDs) will be given an extra 2 years, and will not have to upgrade to ELD compliant devices until December 16, 2019

 Who has to use ELDs?

 The mandate is pretty close to universal.
-If you are required to keep Hours of Service logs currently, then you will most likely be required to start using an ELD.
+If you are required to keep Hours of Service logs, then you are most likely required to start using an ELD.
 But there are a few exceptions…